xMartin/php-introduction/10_inheritance.md

 ---

-Objects can see other object's protected methods as long as their classes have a common ancenstor.
+Objects can see other object's protected methods as long as their classes have a common ancestor.
 They're "family" so to speak.
 Private methods are still off limits, though.

 ```php
 $bar->external_test($foo);